Recommended Issues

-LogRocket uses machine learning to recommend certain issues that your team may consider to be severe.
-Our issue recommendation models are trained on data from LogRocket sessions and issues, and we use them to generate severity scores for your issues.
+LogRocket uses machine learning and LLMs (large language models) to recommend certain issues that your team may consider to have a severe impact on your users.
+Our issue recommendation models are trained on data from LogRocket sessions and issues, and we use them to find user-impacting issues and then describe them with natural language titles.

 🚧

-Recommended Issues is not available for self-hosted installations
+Severe Issues are not available for self-hosted installations

-Issues Severity Scores and Issues Digest are not yet available for self-hosted installations of LogRocket.
+Issues Severity is not yet available for self-hosted installations of LogRocket.
 For any further questions, contact [email protected].

 635